Oakton High School: Bands

-The Oakton Band program consists of a marching band, three concert bands, two jazz bands, a winter color guard, a drumline program, and several guitar classes and ensembles.
+The Oakton Band program consists of a marching band, two concert bands, two jazz bands, a winter color guard, a drumline program, and several guitar classes and ensembles.

-Oakton has been recognized as a Virginia Honor Band (the highest award for high school band programs) twenty-three times, including eleven consecutive years from 1995 to 2005.
-This award is given to bands that receive superior marks for marching and concert performances of the top band.
+Oakton has been recognized as a Virginia Honor Band, the highest award for high school band programs, 23 times, including 11 consecutive years from 1995 to 2005.
+The award is given to bands that receive superior marks for marching and concert performances of the top band.
 The marching band has won other awards at competitions throughout the country and has been featured in parades and professional football games.
-The concert bands have made many appearances at Fiesta-val competitions, including locales such as Orlando, Toronto, Myrtle Beach, and Chicago.
+The concert bands have made many appearances at Fiesta-val competitions in Chicago, Myrtle Beach, Orlando, and Toronto.

-Oakton hosts the Oakton Classic marching band competition, a fundraiser.
-The Classic has been held annually (usually in October) every year since 1986, with a gap year in 2012.
+Oakton High School hosts the Oakton Classic marching band competition, a fundraiser.
+The Classic has been held annually, usually in October, since 1986, with a gap year in 2012.

 Chorus

-Oakton High School has four regular in-school choruses; Oakton Singers, Chamber Choir, Women's Treble Choir, and Men's Choir.
-The department also has three after-school specialty groups: Jazz choir, men's a cappella (the Accents), and women's a cappella (The Actaves).
+Oakton High School has four regular in-school choruses; Oakton Singers, Soprano Alto Chorale, Treble Chorus, and Tenor Bass Chorus.
+The department also has three after-school specialty groups: jazz choir, men's a cappella (the Accents), and women's a cappella (The Actaves).
 Both a cappella groups are student-run.